Minghao1999/iEcho-Agent/README.md

-## Feature: Key Opinion Leader (KOL) (AI) Assistant
+## Feature: iEcho (AI) Assistant

-The KOL Chat Application includes  AI assistant designed specifically for WhatsApp.
+The iEcho Chat Application includes  AI assistant designed specifically for WhatsApp.
 This AI assistant is capable of automatically responding to messages using Large Language Models (LLM), providing users with efficient communication management.
 Additionally, it offers the flexibility to switch between automatic AI responses and manual response mode, empowering users to tailor their communication approach as needed.

 ### Key Features: